findingmarbles/Retromat/README.md

 Language files reside in the "lang/" directory.
 There's 2 files per language:

-* The "index_*.php"-files contain the general text on the page as PHP variables
+* The "lang/index_*.php"-files contain the general text on the page as PHP variables
-* The  "activities_*.php"-files contain the activities (& phase titles) as a JS array
+* The  "backend/web/static/lang/activities_*.js"-files contain the activities (& phase titles) as a JS array

 You don't have to translate all activities at once.
 Just start at index 0 and work your way down.
 The first live version of Retromat had 15 activities.
 So as soon as you've translated